aishwarya1712/markdown-datasheet-for-datasets/DATASHEET.md

 18. **Is the dataset self-contained, or does it link to or otherwise rely on external resources (e.g. websites, tweets, other datasets)?** If it links to or relies on external resources, a) are there guarantees that they will exist, and remain constant, over time; b) are there official archival versions of the complete dataset (i.e., including the external resources as they existed at the time the dataset was created); c) are there any restrictions (e.g. licenses, fees) associated with any of the external resources that might apply to a future user?
 Please provide descriptions of all external resources and any restrictions associated with them, as well as links or other access points, as appropriate.

-	*Your Answer Here*
+	Yes.
+The dataset relies on external sources, namely Data Union and the information available on the internet.

 19. **Does the dataset contain data that might be considered confidential (e.g. data that is protected by legal privilege or by doctor-patient confidentiality, data that includes the content of individuals' non-public communications)?** If so, please provide a description.

 	While the Company Dataset likely does not contain confidential information, the Person Dataset might.
 The Person Dataset contains a contact's all possible email addresses and phone numbers, which are sensitive in nature.
+PDL claims to have procured the data from publicly available sources, including the public internet and social media, Data Union  and third parties who license, sell, or otherwise provide data they have collected.
+They claim to not collect data from private sites.

-20. **Does the dataset contain data that, if viewed directly, might be offensive, insulting, threatening, or might otherwise cause anxiety?** If so, please describe why.
+21. **Does the dataset contain data that, if viewed directly, might be offensive, insulting, threatening, or might otherwise cause anxiety?** If so, please describe why.

 	Likely no since both the datasets contain factual information about a company or a person.

-21. **Does the dataset relate to people?** If not, you may skip the remaining questions in this section.
+22. **Does the dataset relate to people?** If not, you may skip the remaining questions in this section.

 	Yes.
 Each company in the Company Dataset is attributed to founders and executives.
 The Person Dataset is entirely about people.

-22. **Does the dataset identify any subpopulations (e.g. by age, gender)?** If so, please describe how these subpopulations are identified and provide a description of their respective distributions within the dataset.
+23. **Does the dataset identify any subpopulations (e.g. by age, gender)?** If so, please describe how these subpopulations are identified and provide a description of their respective distributions within the dataset.

 	Yes.
 Both the Company and Person datasets aggregates all companies and people by their HQ country.

-23. **Is it possible to identify individuals (i.e., one or more natural persons), either directly or indirectly (i.e., in combination with other data) from the dataset?** If so, please describe how.
+24. **Is it possible to identify individuals (i.e., one or more natural persons), either directly or indirectly (i.e., in combination with other data) from the dataset?** If so, please describe how.

 	Yes.
 It is possible to identify individuals from both the Company and the Person Dataset, and also obtain their personal information such as name, birthdate, phone number, location, email address and social media identifiers.

-24. **Does the dataset contain data that might be considered sensitive in any way (e.g. data that reveals racial or ethnic origins, sexual orientations, religious beliefs, political opinions or union memberships, or locations; financial or health data; biometric or genetic data; forms of government identification, such as social security numbers; criminal history)?** If so, please provide a description.
+25. **Does the dataset contain data that might be considered sensitive in any way (e.g. data that reveals racial or ethnic origins, sexual orientations, religious beliefs, political opinions or union memberships, or locations; financial or health data; biometric or genetic data; forms of government identification, such as social security numbers; criminal history)?** If so, please provide a description.

 	Likely yes.
 Though these datasets do not disclose the exact address, it does contain the location that the person/contact is headquartered in.

-25. **Any other comments?**
+26. **Any other comments?**

 	*Your Answer Here*